szaumoor/ZS_ItemPack/README.md

 **Component 227:** Add Bloody Sting (Elden Ring - Bloody Helice; estoc)

-This adds a new +3 estoc inspired by a certain lord of blood, that has a chance of causing a lot of bleeding, including a chance to buff its wielder ocasionally when blood is spilt.
+This adds a new +3 estoc inspired by a certain lord of blood, that has a chance of causing a lot of bleeding, including a chance to buff its wielder occasionally when blood is spilt.
 Available for BG2EE.

 **Component 228:** Add Storm's Monarch (Elden Ring - Dragon King's Cragblade; estoc)